Technical Overview

 - Create a namespace

-- Configure all aspects of a system (from security such as identity services or management roles, to data management such as quotas, to data protection such as snapshot policies or data replication, to adding new capacity)
+- Configure all aspects of a system (from security, such as identity services and system management roles, to data management and protection, including quotas, snapshot policies, and / or data replication)

-- Gather information about the target Qumulo system (including capacity utilization and performance hotspots)
+- Gather information about the target Qumulo instance (including capacity utilization and performance hotspots)

 - Access data (including read and write operations)